CarinaSilva/Curso-Int-NGS/NGS/exercises.md

 **NOTE**: Given the size of fastq files (usually in the order of Gb), they are most frequently compressed as fastq.gz files.
 In fact, most tools (such as FastQC) work directly with fastq.gz to reduce space.

-**TASK**: Open a terminal. type 'fastqc' and press enter.
+**Exercise 6**: Open a terminal. type 'fastqc' and press enter.
 The graphical interface of FastQC should appear.
-Open the file MiSeq_76bp.fastq.gz inside of the folder fastq_examples.
+Open the file MiSeq_76bp.fastq.gz inside of the folder files.
 Look at the different plots you obtained.
 Next, open the file MiSeq_250bp.fastq.gz.

-**QUESTION**: What information is in a FastQC report?
+**Exercise 7**: What information is in a FastQC report?
 <details><summary>Click Here to see the answer</summary>

 A FastQC report includes, among other things: